laurent-greyling/lockr/README.md

 ### 4. Setup the MVC project

 For the MVC solution we use the same `ClientId` as in Identity server.
-This can be setup in the `appsettings.json` file of `LockrFront` by substituting the clientid with your current clientid
+This can be setup in the `appsettings.json` file of `LockrFront` by substituting the clientid with your current clientid.
+Also use sql connection from portal for `DbConnectionString`

 ```
 {